rhrhunter/vcv-robrichards/README.md

 Chase Bliss Pedals do not respond well to the Running Status feature in the Midi protocol.
 To overcome this, every midi message that is sent to a CBA device is followed with dummy midi message to invalid the Running Status optimization feature.
 Although this means that double the amount of messages are being sent to the devices, it ensures that no messages are dropped by the devices.

 # Disclaimer/License

+The license for this software is GPL Version 3.

 The products and logos for *M O O D*, *Dark World*, *Thermae*, *Warped Vinyl Hifi*, *Generation Loss*, *Blooper*, and *Preamp MKII* are registered trademarks of *Chase Bliss Audio (www.chaseblissaudio.com)*.
 This software is free and distributed under the GNU GPLv3 license.
 It is not associated with the *Chase Bliss Audio* brand.